 Some bites do not require any additional appointments, but others require regular checkups until they heal or further treatment.
 In severe cases, you could suffer permanent impairments or need plastic surgery following a dog bite.

 Take Pictures, Protect Evidence, and Begin to Build a Strong Case

-You can take actions immediately following a dog bite incident that strengthen your case for compensation in the future.
+You can take action immediately following a dog bite incident that strengthens your case for compensation in the future.
 Take pictures of the dog, the scene, and other evidence.
 Taking pictures of your wounds may also prove important later.
 Get the contact information of the dog’s owner and any witnesses.
 Keep torn clothing or other items.